nasa-nccs-hpda/satvision-pix4d/README.md

 ### Gathering Some Metrics

 - Just to stack the 16 bands for a single time period ~40GB max of RAM, 3 minutes 30 seconds (need 7 timesteps)
+- Doing sliding windows of 14 timesteps to get the best 7 timesteps windows

 ## Stratified Tiles Generator